-1. Data from the Chronic Absenteeism indicator show that Macy would benefit from improved student engagement.
+- 1. Data from the Chronic Absenteeism indicator show that Macy would benefit from improved student engagement.
 Data from the 2019-2020 school year prior to the school closures due to COVID-19 showed promising increases in attendance.
-Staff and administration will continue the programs put in place and intended to improve attendance upon our return to in-person learning.
+Staff and administration will continue the programs put in place and intended to improve attendance upon our return to in-person learning. - 2.
+Although students were quarantined due to COVID exposures, upon our return to in-person learning in the fall of 2021 and throughout the year, Macy has seen attendance rates in the mid 90% range.
+This is promising as we move forward and out of the large numbers of students required to quarantine due to COVID.